ReneOlsthoorn/Ground/README.md

 focus away from the compiler.

-An Ode to the x86-64 Windows PC:
+## An Ode to the x86-64 Windows PC
 Ever since 1994, that is 30 years ago, I use the Microsoft DOS/Windows platform on Intel x86 compatible machines.
 I want to take a moment here to bring credits to that platform.
 Recently, I took time to remember my old Commodore 64 and Amiga 500 days.
 I was heavily time-invested in the Amiga.
 Unfortunately, that platform really did not have a good